docsforadobe/after-effects-scripting-guide/docs/index.md

 ## Contribution

 This endeavour is primarily community-supported & run; contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.

+## Licensing & Ownership

+This project exists for educational purposes only.

+All content is copyright Adobe Systems Incorporated.